-iv.
+12.1.4.
 The respondent's justice system is fraught with corruption.

-China's judicial system is fraught with corruption, patronage, and "miscarriage[s] of justice," having a conviction rate of no less than 99.9%.291 Such is often the case under absolute governance - rule of law is ignored and instead the government leverages arbitrary and prolonged detention, secret trials, and superfluous charges against political activists and religious believers who are perceived as threatening to the superiority of the regime.
+China's judicial system is fraught with corruption, patronage, and "miscarriage[s] of justice," having a conviction rate of no less than 99.9%.
+Such is often the case under absolute governance - rule of law is ignored and instead the government leverages arbitrary and prolonged detention, secret trials, and superfluous charges against political activists and religious believers who are perceived as threatening to the superiority of the regime.

 The judicial system is strategically planned to allow state officials to detain individuals for lengthy periods of time to keep 'suspicious' people incarcerated for as long as possible.
-According to the United States Department of State, while domestic legislation regarding judicial procedures only allows for the suspect to be detained for 37 days with "approval of a formal arrest by the procuratorate," in cases where the individual is suspected of charges relating to "national security, terrorism, and major bribery," authorities are permitted to detain the suspect for six months without formal charges.292
+According to the United States DOS, while domestic legislation regarding judicial procedures only allows for the suspect to be detained for 37 days with "approval of a formal arrest by the procuratorate," in cases where the individual is suspected of charges relating to "national